Cultural Marxism conspiracy theory: Aspects

 Conspiracy theorists position themselves as defending "Western civilization", which serves as a floating signifier often focusing on capitalism and freedom of speech.
 The conspiracy theory is an extreme assessment of political correctness, accusing the latter of being a project to destroy Christianity, nationalism, and the nuclear family.
 Scholars associated with the Frankfurt School sought to create a better society by warning against patriarchy and capitalist exploitation, goals that could seem threatening to others who have an interest in maintaining the status quo.
-This has been disputed by some critics, who have suggested that the Frankfurt School's theory of historical development gives tacit support to patriarchy and imperialism.

-Classical Marxism tended to focus on economics and dismiss cultural matters as superstructure, but this tendency was reversed in Western Marxism.
-The Frankfurt School critiqued the culture industry and its ability to undermine class consciousness, then later it began to examine the culture industry as a kind of base productive sector.
-This shift coincided with the rise of the New Left and a pivot from working classes to intellectuals as a revolutionary vanguard.
-According to Sven Lütticken, the narrative of a progressive long march through the institutions resembles actual events, apart from the "extreme, borderline-magical" agency that the conspiracy theory attributes to a handfull of sociologists.